GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * The entire data set name cannot be more that 44 characters.
 * The segment portion between the periods cannot be more that 8 characters
-* Allowable characters - you can use several special characters, wuch as $,#,@,%, etc. as long as they are not the first character
+* Allowable characters - you can use several special characters, such as $,#,@,%, etc. as long as they are not the first character

 ### Disk Geometry